ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 Alice does not only want to add Bob as a participant, but also Bob's client.
 To do that, she sends a `ds.commit` event ({{ev-commitupdate}}) to the group.
-As `ds.commit` events can contain an arbitrary number of proposals, Alice includes the `m.room.user` proposal, as well as a proposal to add Bob's client.
+As `ds.commit` events can contain an arbitrary number of proposals, Alice includes the `room.user` proposal, as well as a proposal to add Bob's client.
 She creates the latter by using the key material she previously fetched from Bob's server.